 Samba Music Workshop & Performance

-Feel the rhythm with Ickburgh School as they share their samba secrets in this special performance and workshop.
+Feel the rhythm with Ickburgh School and Live Music Now, as they share their samba secrets in this special performance and workshop.

 10 Minute Talk